daniel-lanciana/rant/angularjs.md

   * Prototype means if an object or method does not exist in a child element, the prototype chain is consulted (i.e. traverses up all parent scopes until found or hits root)
   * If we read childScope.propertyX, and childScope has propertyX, then the prototype chain is not consulted.
 If we set childScope.propertyX, the prototype chain is not consulted.
   * Modifying objects (by value) creates on the child, modifying object properties (by reference) modifies the parent object (if exists).
 Example assuming child has no object named 'array': child.array[1] = 1 (modifies parent object), child.array = [1, 2] (creates new object on child)
+  * There are four types of scopes:
+    * normal prototypal scope inheritance -- ng-include, ng-switch, ng-controller, directive with scope: true
+    * normal prototypal scope inheritance with a copy/assignment -- ng-repeat.
+Each iteration of ng-repeat creates a new child scope, and that new child scope always gets a new property.
+    * isolate scope -- directive with scope: {...}.
+This one is not prototypal, but '=', '@', and '&' provide a mechanism to access parent scope properties, via attributes.
+    * transcluded scope -- directive with transclude: true.
+This one is also normal prototypal scope inheritance, but it is also a sibling of any isolate scope.
+    * For all scopes (prototypal or not), Angular always tracks a parent-child relationship (i.e., a hierarchy), via properties $parent and $$childHead and $$childTail.
-* Angular prototypicals: ng-repeat, ng-include, ng-switch, ng-controller, directive with scope: true, directive with transclude: true.
-Directives with scope: {...} inherit an isolated scope.
-Default directives don't create a new scope, which can lead to DOM clobbering (overwriting an existing element).
+* Default directives don't create a new scope, which can lead to DOM clobbering (overwriting an existing element).
-  * Always access parent scope with $parent
   * Solutions for primatives (to modify parent not create on child) are $parent.foo or setter in parent.
 Issues with 2-way data binding for forms not updating the controller scope!
-  * The ng-repeat creates a new scope for each iteration
   * Services should be used to share data between controllers -- not scope inheritance (tightly coupled)
   * Directives should define isolated scopes to avoid accidentally modifying the parent scope.
 Operator '=' for 2-way binding, '@' for 1-way binding (i.e. read-only)
   * Attributes must be specified for each parent property for each binding